flolu/kafka/README.md

 - Interact with Kafka through Node.js
 - Produce/consume events to/from topics
 - Use Kafka as a queue and as a publish/subscribe system
-- Kafka with Zookeeper, without Zookeeper and with Redpanda
+- Kafka with Zookeeper and without Zookeeper using Redpanda
-- Read latest events or from the beginning
 - Make use of Kafka's partitioning ability

 # Tech Stack